-Grieg adds that expectant mothers should resist the temptation to drive without wearing a seatbelt.
+Grieg says that expectant mothers should resist the temptation to drive without wearing a seatbelt.

-"In the event of an accident, the woman is far more likely to die by being ejected from a vehicle or hitting the inside of the car than be injured by the belt itself," Grieg explains.
+"In an accident, a person is far more likely to die by being ejected from a vehicle or hitting the inside of the car, than be injured by the belt itself," Grieg explains.

 It has illustrations of the correct way that the seatbelt should be worn during pregnancy.

 Specially adapted seatbelts for pregnant women

 It’s possible to buy seatbelts specifically adapted for use by pregnant women.

 There are pregnancy seat belts you can buy which essentially extend it to fit comfortably around your bump.